iamkroot/erp-gcal/README.md

 - [x] Make CMS enrolment optional
 - [x] Add support for holidays
 - [x] Support day overrides ("Xday's timetable to be followed" scenarios.)

+## Limitations
+- Initial parsing step is very cumbersome as our input is PDF files.
+- The holidays, midsem dates, day overrides etc. have to be manually added to config and aren't extracted automatically.
+- Timetable changes aren't parsed.
+The JSON has to be edited manually.
+- For reruns, the Google calendar for the semester is cleared completely at the start.
+The app then recreates the events for all the courses again.
+Pretty bad in case there are only a few changes to be made.
+- Can't unerol from CMS courses ([Blocker](https://tracker.moodle.org/browse/MDL-64255))

 ## Contributing
 Feel free to create a new issue in case you find a bug/want to have a feature added.
 Proper PRs are welcome.